Daniel Moskos: Chicago White Sox

 On July 6, 2012, Moskos was claimed off waivers by the Chicago White Sox.
-He pitched for the Charlotte Knights in 2012 and 2013.
-On June 23, 2013, he was released.
+He made 16 appearances down the stretch for the Triple-A Charlotte Knights, recording a 4.43 ERA with 21 strikeouts and 2 saves across 20 1/3 innings pitched.

+Moskos made 22 appearances for Charlotte in 2013, compiling a 2-1 record and 4.97 ERA with 28 strikeouts over 29 innings of work.
+He was released by the White Sox organization on June 23, 2013.

 EDA Rhinos

-He finished the 2013 season with the EDA Rhinos in the Chinese Professional Baseball League.
+On July 23, 2013, Moskos signed with the EDA Rhinos of the Chinese Professional Baseball League.
+However, he did not appear in a game for the team.

-Later career
+Los Angeles Dodgers

 On November 18, 2013, Moskos signed a minor league contract with the Los Angeles Dodgers, including an invitation to major league camp.
-Later he was assigned to the AAA Albuquerque Isotopes, where he had a 6.52 ERA in nine games before being released on May 7, 2014.
+Later he was assigned to the Triple–A Albuquerque Isotopes, where he had a 6.52 ERA in nine games before being released on May 7, 2014.

-In 2015, while was a free agent, Moskos was suspended for 50 games following a positive test for a banned substance.
+In 2015, while he was a free agent, Moskos was suspended for 50 games following a positive test for a banned substance.
 Moskos played in the Mexican Professional Winter League in Navojoa, Sonora for Mayos de Navojoa.
 In 24 games, he posted a 2–1 record with nine saves.

+San Diego Padres

-On March 1, 2016, Moskos signed a minor league deal with the San Diego Padres.
-In December 2016, Moskos signed a minor league contract with the Chicago Cubs.
+On March 1, 2016, Moskos signed a minor league contract with the San Diego Padres organization.
+He made 53 appearances out of the bullpen for the Triple–A El Paso Chihuahuas, compiling a 5–2 record and 3.39 ERA with 47 strikeouts over 61 innings pitched.
+Moskos elected free agency following the season on November 7.

+Lancaster Barnstormers

+On December 20, 2016, Moskos signed a minor league contract with the Chicago Cubs.

 On April 4, 2017, Moskos signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent after the 2017 season.
+In 58 appearances out of the bullpen, he accumulated a 6-3 record and 3.27 ERA with 50 strikeouts across 52 1/3 innings pitched.
+Moskos became a free agent after the 2017 season.

+Toros de Tijuana

-On April 26, 2018, Moskos signed with the Toros de Tijuana of the Mexican Baseball League.
-He retired from professional baseball following the season.
+On April 26, 2018, Moskos signed with the Toros de Tijuana of the Mexican League.
+In 44 appearances for Tijuana, he compiled a 4–1 record and 1.24 ERA with 43 strikeouts and 7 saves across 43 2/3 innings pitched.

+On October 4, 2019, Moskos signed with the Olmecas de Tabasco of the Mexican League.
+However, he was released by the team on December 2.

 Post-playing career

+New York Yankees organization

 As of 2019, Moskos was working as a throwing trainer at Driveline Baseball.
-In 2020, Moskos was the pitching coach for the Class-A Charleston River Dogs of the New York Yankees organization.
-In 2021, Moskos served as the pitching coach for the Somerset Patriots.
+In 2021, Moskos was the pitching coach for the Single–A Charleston River Dogs of the New York Yankees organization.
+In 2021, Moskos served as the pitching coach for the Double–A Somerset Patriots.

+Chicago Cubs

-The Chicago Cubs hired Moskos as their assistant pitching coach after the 2021 season.
+On November 15, 2021, the Chicago Cubs hired Moskos as their assistant pitching coach.